gv2325/gsapp-portfolio/README.md

 This repository is automatically deployed to GitHub Pages whenever a new commit is pushed to the `main` branch, using a GitHub workflow, located at `.github/workflows/deploy.yml`.

+## Analytics

+This site uses [Plausible Analytics](https://plausible.io/), a privacy-friendly alternative to Google Analytics.
+The analytics script is loaded from the base layout template and tracks:
+- Page views
+- File downloads
+- Outbound links
+- Hash navigation
+- Custom page properties
+- Tagged events